infosecjosh/dfrws2019/ismart_00.img.md

 > The digital forensic specialist preserves the diagnostic logs from the iSmartAlarm base station, and acquires a copy of the filesystem of the WinkHub.
 He also collects the iSmartAlarm and Arlo base stations to perform an in-depth analysis at the forensic laboratory.

 So these are probably memory images taken while u-boot is running -- not flash images.
 Still, only 8MB were collected, which is probably smaller than the Cube's full RAM.

+So we were not really sure how this happend.
+In digital forensics best practices, the analyst taking the image would have fully detailed the process that he used to create the image in a scientific repeatable process.
+However we were provided limited details.